Voxelum/xmcl-commuity-content-i18n/README.en.md

 This repo contains the i18n for community content like mods, resource packs, and shaders for XMCL.

+## Why we need this repo?

+Since many users are more used to seeing localized names rather than English original names.
+The purpose of this repo is to allow more users to better use XMCL, and even provide reference for other peers.

 ## How to contribute

 We just use git to manage the translations.
 You can fork this repo and submit a pull request to contribute your translations.